WildernessLabs/Meadow.Samples/Source/Meadow.SBCs.Samples/README.md

 <img src="Design/wildernesslabs-meadow-sbcs-samples.jpg" style="margin-bottom:10px" />

-# Meadow.Desktop.Samples
+# Meadow.SBCs.Samples

-Public project samples for [Meadow.Windows](http://developer.wildernesslabs.co/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Windows/) and [Meadow.Linux](http://developer.wildernesslabs.co/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Linux/).
-Click on any of these sample project to learn how they work and run them straight from your Windows machine or Linux device.
+Public project samples for [Single-Board-Computers (SBCs)](https://developer.wildernesslabs.co/Meadow/Getting_Started/SBCs/).
+Click on any of these sample project to learn how they work and run them on a Raspberry Pi, SeeedStudio reTerminal and/or Nvidia Jetson Nano.

 ## Contents